Slicer/Slicer/Docs/user_guide/modules/webserver.md

 - 200 (application/json): JSON object, with `success` property set to true.
 - 500 (application/json): In case of unexpected error. `message` attribute contains error message.

+#### PUT /mrml

+Reload node that was originally loaded from a file, from the same file.
+This is useful if the input file is changed since it was last loaded into Slicer.

+Parameters:
+- `id`: as described above
+- `class`: as described above
+- `name`: as described above

+Return:
+- 200 (application/json): JSON object, "success" property is set true and `reloadedNodeIDs` property contains a list of reloaded node ids.
+  "success" property is set to false if it was not possible to reload any nodes.
+- 500 (application/json): In case of unexpected error. `message` attribute contains error message.

 ### User interface

 #### PUT /gui